 Tarot is partly based on Numerology and a specific interpretation of the four elements.
 The following page describes the basics.
 You probably won’t need to look these up regularly, but it facilitates learning to understand this foundational knowledge.

-This reference guide, paired with one of the three spreads listed below, provide what is needed for divination (doing readings).
-The pages listed here will contain a brief description of all 78 cards grouped by suit (when completed).
+This reference guide, paired with one of the three spreads listed below, provide everything that is needed for divination (doing readings).
+The pages listed here contain a brief description of all 78 cards grouped by suit.